-All visitors must register before entering the Torngat Mountains National Park.
-Registration gives us a chance to assist you with your trip planning, and it also helps us in our efforts to better understand visitor use of the park for management purposes.
+All visitors must register before entering Torngat Mountains National Park.
+Registration helps us assist you with your trip planning, and it also gives us an opportunity to better understand visitor use of the park for management purposes.
 Registration also provides us with information about you that we may need in case of emergency.
-You may register by phone, fax, email, in-person at the Nain office, or at Torngat Mountains Base Camp and Research Station.
+You may register by phone, fax, email, in-person at the Nain or Kangiqsuallujuaq offices, or at the Torngat Mountains Base Camp and Research Station.